nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 A proportion of bicyclists making each left turn maneuver should be locally measured or assumed.
 Research is needed in this area to determine typical proportions of bicyclists making each maneuver depending on intersection size, operation, and volume.

+Delay for single- and two-staged left turns are calculated in Steps A and B.

 ### A: Determine Single-Stage Left Turn Delay
 Single-stage left turn bicycle delay is calculated similar to the delay experienced by pedestrians crossing lanes of uncontrolled traffic.
 In this case, bicyclists must wait for an acceptable gap to cross each respective lane of traffic.